|

 A large part of kindergarten literacy development is mastering the alphabet.
 Letter naming fluency is a key skill that is practiced daily.
 It is the foundation for all literacy skills to come.
 If students have not mastered letter recognition, learning to read and write is nearly impossible.

-Read on to discover letter naming fluency activities and assessments that will make teaching this skill more effective in your classroom.
+Read on to discover letter name fluency activities and assessments that will make teaching this skill more effective in your classroom.

 This article, along with many other articles on The Printable Princess website, contains Amazon affiliate links.
 If you purchase through the links, we earn a small commission.
 We only share links to things that we love.